Setting Up a Jira Zendesk Integration Bidirectionally

 Next, there’s a box where you can enter your query.
 Here in Zendesk, I’ve used the type: ticket status:open.
 That will synchronize all open tickets.
 I’ve also added a description of that effect in the box above.
 As with connections, it is a good idea to fill out description fields with as much information as possible.

-There’s also a switch to turn the trigger on and off, which I’ve activated.
+There’s also a checkbox to turn the trigger on and off.
 When everything is ready, click the green “Add” button.

 jira zendesk connection triggers